ash-shell/obj/README.md

 To create an object, there are two steps.
 First we have to allocate a pointer for the object, then we have to initialize the object.

-To allocate a pointer for an object, we must use `Obj__alloc`.
+To allocate a pointer for an object, we must use `Obj__alloc`, which is passed a class name.
 Object alloc will return the pointer you will use to refer to the object, so hold onto this!

-To initialize an object, we must use `Obj__init`.
+To initialize an object, we must use `Obj__init`, which is passed the object pointer.
+You may pass any additional parameters after this, and they will get passed along to the objects construct method.

 For example, if I wanted to create a new person object that represents myself, I would do this: